-Parents, stepparents, sponsors or legal guardians of single dependent students are expected to contribute to the student's education based on their financial ability.
-Parental contribution is based on a portion of parental discretionary income after deductions for taxes, C/QPP, EI and a moderate standard of living.
+Parents, stepparents, sponsors or legal quardians of single dependent students are contribution is based on a portion of parental discretionary income after deductions for taxes, C/QPP, EI and a moderate standard of living.
 Parental contributions vary by family income, assets and family size but do not depend on the living situation of the student.

-Parents indicating they do not want to contribute towards educational or student living costs is not considered as an extenuating reason to reduce or waive the expected contribution.
+Parents indicating, they do not want to contribute towards educational or student living costs is not considered as an extenuating reason to reduce or waive the expected contribution.